platformsh/platformsh-docs/docs/src/security/web-application-firewall/fastly-waf.md

 If you want to subscribe to the Fastly Next-Gen WAF through Platform.sh, you can choose from three offers:

-- The **Basic** and **Managed** offers are fully managed by Platform.sh
+- If you subscribe to the **Basic** or **Managed** offer, your WAF is fully managed by Platform.sh.
-- The **Advanced** offer is a self-service offer with no support from Platform.sh
+- If you subscribe to the **Advanced** offer, after your WAF is installed by Platform.sh, you have access to more features that you manage yourself.

-You can view a list of all the features included in each offer in the following table.
+To view a list of all the features included in each offer, see the following table.

 {{< note >}}

 Links to the official [Fastly Next-Gen WAF documentation](https://docs.fastly.com/products/fastly-next-gen-waf) are provided for reference only.
 The offers described on this page have been designed specifically for Platform.sh customers.
-Included features may present limitations compared to those advertised by Fastly and intended for their direct customers.
+Included features may present limitations compared to those advertised by Fastly to their direct customers.

 {{< /note >}}